ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

 The above-mentioned retries affect the processes of data uploads or exports from the cluster in the case of network faults, chunk unavailability, and other issues.
 Below is a description of actions that are initiated inside the cluster (running a MapReduce operation or a batch request).

 1. The `start_operation_retries` section regulates the retries of the operation start command, that is, instead of dealing with network issues, here we handle the errors like "concurrent operation limit exceeded," when many operations are running and the scheduler won't start new ones.
 In case of such errors, the client makes retries with big sleep intervals to allow enough time for some operations to complete.
-2. The `concatenate_retries` section regulates the retries of the concatenate command (see the page with the API) todo.
+2. The `concatenate_retries` section regulates the retries of the concatenate command (see the page with the [API](../../../api/python/start.md)).
 This is not a light command because it can access different master cells and spend a long time there.
 That's why you can't use the retry settings for light commands in this case.
 3. The `batch_requests_retries` section regulates the retries made from inside a batch request (see the description of the `execute_batch`) command.
 The client retries the requests that failed with such errors as the "request rate limit exceeded".
 That is, the client sends a batch of requests, of which some have completed and some have failed with the "request queue size per user exceeded" errors.
 In this case, the requests are delivered again with a new batch.
 This section regulates the policy of such retries.